 - Liberty — I believe in the non-aggression principle, that every individual has a right to do whatever they like so long as they don’t infringe on the equal rights of others.
-In other words, it’s not okay to commit aggression against others to get them to do what you want.
+In other words, it’s not okay to use force or coercion against others to get them to do what you want.

 - Accuracy — I strive to maintain a high degree off accuracy in my work, to give my readers as clear a picture as possible of a given issue with high quality analysis that connects the dots and makes seemingly complicated subjects easy to understand.

 - Honesty — I am highly critical of dishonest people in my writings and strive to set an example in my journalism of what honest, objective reporting looks like.
 While I make great efforts to report accurately, I sometimes get things wrong.
-But when I make mistakes, I acknowledge and correct them.
+When it’s brought to my attention that I’ve written something in error, I acknowledge and correct the mistake.

 - Integrity — I am fiercely independent in my journalism.
 While I do occasionally do freelance work, for most of my articles, nobody pays me, other than readers who make donations to support my mission.
 Part of the problem with journalism today is that people are able to make successful careers by writing propaganda.
 It’s hard to make a living, on the other hand, by challenging the system.
 But it’s important to me to set an example of integrity by maintaining my independence as a journalist and being transparent about how I fund my work.

 I hope you find value in my work!
-If so, please be sure to sign up for my newsletter (you’ll get a free goodie when you do so; just look under “Free Stuff” above in the navigation menu).
+If so, please be sure to sign up for my newsletter (you’ll get a free e-book when you do so; just look under “Free Stuff” above in the navigation menu and select either of the first two free goodies).
 Also be sure to follow me on social media (I’m on Facebook, Twitter, and LinkedIn) and help me get critically important information out by sharing my writings with your friends, family, and social media followers.